sporks5000/lwmon/README.md

 # Configuration File

 LWmon includes a configuration file that can be used to modify its default behavior.
 When LWmon is run for the first time it will generate a configuration file named lwmon.conf in the same directory as lwmon.sh.
 This file should include all of the necessary details on what the directives therein accomplish.

-# Limitations and Requirements

-This script has been tested on Debian, Mint, and CentOS 6, and 7 without issues.
-I can make no guarantees for other operating systems.
-It's functionality requires the present of Bash, Perl, and various standard Linux command line utilities.

 # Reporting Bugs, Feature Requests